Mirovh/KULAK-shed-of-graphs/README.md

 ```
 5. **Execute the setup dev file for your OS**
 6. **Open the shed-of-graphs root folder with vs code**
 7. **When modifying requirements-dev.txt, rerun the setup dev file to rebuild the dev virtual environment.
-This updates the packages accessible to the vs code IDE for syntax highlighting**
+This updates the packages accessible to the vs code IDE automatically too**